nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index and lesson index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd student in the address book.
+* `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd student in TAB.
 * `find Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st student in the results of the `find` command.